acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 IQ Service
 ^^^^^^^^^^

-The IQ Service provides data in cartesian form, which is shown in :numref:`fig_iq_demo` with distance on the third axis, data taken with the same setup as for Envelope and Power bin in :numref:`fig_power_bins_demo` and :numref:`fig_env_demo`.
+The IQ Service provides data in cartesian form, which is shown in :numref:`fig_iq_demo` with distance on the third axis, data taken with the same setup as for Envelope and Power bins in :numref:`fig_power_bins_demo` and :numref:`fig_env_demo`.

 .. _fig_iq_demo:
 .. figure:: /_static/introduction/fig_iq_demo.png